-While the majority of inquiries originate from senators, their staff and departmental officers, the services of the inquiries subsection are used extensively by other government departments and agencies (23 per cent of all inquiries) and media representatives and legal organisations (21 per cent) to obtain copies of documents and advice on processes and outcomes from the Senate chamber.
+While the majority of inquiries originate from senators, their staff and departmental officers (53 per cent), the services of the inquiries subsection are used extensively by other government departments and agencies (25 per cent of all inquiries) and media representatives and legal organisations (15 per cent) to obtain copies of documents and advice on processes and outcomes from the Senate chamber.

-The Table Office continued to use the Document Movement System or ‘telelift’ (an automated transportation system) to convey large quantities of documents, often simultaneously, throughout Parliament House.
+The Table Office continued to use the Document Movement System or ‘telelift' (an automated transportation system) to convey large quantities of documents, often simultaneously, throughout Parliament House.
 This system is essential to the prompt and reliable distribution by the Table Office of documents to senators, members and others in Parliament House, particularly documents required prior to the sitting of the Senate.
-Although there were some significant outages of the system in 2010–11, only two affected the work of the inquiries subsection on sitting days.
+Significant outages of the system continued to occur during the reporting period.

 The papers database is a joint system maintained by the two chamber departments.
 The database facilitates the processing of documents and generates reports.
 One of the reports enables the production of the Index to the Papers Presented to Parliament.
 The index is published through the Senate website, printed at the end of each parliament and available through ParlInfo Search as the Tabled Papers Register.
-It is expected that the register will also be used to make the full text of documents included in the PPS available online through the e-PPS (developed in response to recommendations made by the Joint Committee on Publications 2010 report on the PPS).
+Technical planning is now underway to enable the full text of documents included in the Parliamentary Papers Series to be made available through the register from 2013.

 Digitisation and preservation of tabled papers

 The office is using digital imaging to copy, preserve and ensure access to the collection of all documents presented to the Senate.
-There are two streams of work: making digital images and microfilm of the documents presented to the Senate since 2002 and creating digital images from the microfilm record of the documents from the Senate’s first century.
-The digital images are stored in an electronic ‘web repository’ available through the Senate website.
+There are two streams of work: making digital images and microfilm of the documents presented to the Senate since 2002 and creating digital images from the microfilm record of the documents from the Senate's first century.
+The digital images are stored in a web repository available through the Senate website.

-In 2010–11, the digital imaging team continued to work on resolving technical issues which were delaying the loading of images to the web repository.
-Some of these issues have been resolved.
-Consequently, the digitisation of the microfilm of the first 100 years of documents has almost been completed: 33 of the 39 parliaments until 2001 are now available online.
+Most of the technical issues delaying the loading of images (originally microfilmed images) were resolved in 2011–12.
+Therefore, the digitisation of the microfilm of the first 100 years of documents is almost complete with 27 of the 39 parliaments until 2001 now available online.
 Documents from 2001 until the current parliament are also available online.
-Of the 5,821,306 images loaded to the repository, 524,203 were loaded in 2010–11.
+Of the 6,031,083 images loaded to the repository, 209,777 were loaded in 2011–12.

-Although the number of documents tabled in 2010–11 in the Senate decreased, the volume of documents remained constant.
-Tabled papers occupied 12 metres of shelf space in 2009–10, and 11 metres in 2010–11.
-This consistent annual volume maintains pressure on the office’s limited storage areas which are almost at capacity.
+Although the number of documents tabled increased over the previous period, the metres of occupied shelf space remains similar.
+Tabled papers occupied 25.5 metres of shelf space in 2011–12, and 24.3 metres in 2010–11.
+This consistent annual volume maintains pressure on the office's limited storage areas which are almost at capacity.